Alex Beard CBE is Chief Executive of the Royal Opera House, a post he has held since 2013.

-Beard was educated at Manchester Grammar School, Westminster School and King’s College London.
+Alex was educated at Manchester Grammar School, Westminster School and King’s College London.
 He worked for a year at KPMG before joining Arts Council of Great Britain in 1986.
 In 1995 he became Director of Finance and Administration of Tate, becoming Director of Business there in 1999 and Deputy Director in 2002.
-During Beard's time with Tate he worked closely with Director Nicholas Serota in the creation of Tate Modern, the development programme for Tate Modern, Tate Britain and Tate St Ives and the launch of The Tanks at Tate Modern in summer 2012, while also overseeing the business operations of the Tate galleries.
+At Tate he worked closely with Director Nicholas Serota in the creation of Tate Modern, the capital development programme for Tate Modern, Tate Britain and Tate St Ives and the launch of The Tanks at Tate Modern in summer 2012, while also overseeing the business operations of the Tate galleries.
 At the end of 2012 he was appointed a CBE for his services to the arts.

 News and features